MeltemTatli/ML_and_Opt_Project/README.md

 ## Numerical Experiments
 The project conducts experiments on two common bilevel tasks: data hyper-cleaning and regularization selection.
 It compares F$`^2`$SA with Adam against other bilevel methods, including F$`^2`$SA, StocBiO, and SABA, on datasets such as MNIST, FashionMNIST, and Ijcnn1.
 ## Usage
+We utilized the repository bult by ...
+[2] in this project.

 To use the provided code, follow the instructions below.

 Use git clone to clone the repository.